target2/submissionUI/docs/tutorial.rst

     .. image:: _static/Data_1c12.PNG

     e.
-Next, follow the instructions to generate an md5sum list for your files, which will be used to ensure that the files were completely uploaded. '''Please also note the new file naming requirements.'''
-Submitted files must be in fastq or fastq.gz format.
+Next, follow the instructions to generate an md5sum list for your files, which will be used to ensure that the files were completely uploaded. **Please also note the new file naming requirements.** Submitted files must be in fastq or fastq.gz format.
 After pasting the md5sum list in the window, select "Submit" at the bottom of the page.
 An error will be returned if the naming convention has not been followed or the number of rows in the md5sum list does not match the number of files specified on the previous page.

     .. image:: _static/Data_1c2.PNG